Pre-Dental Hygiene at UH Mānoa

 - Create your “Long List” by omitting the schools that do not match your professional interests, learning style, and personality;

 - Once you have your entrance exam scores, create your “Short List” by categorizing the schools on your Long List into “Reach,” “Match,” and “Safety,” ranking the schools by preference, and finally choosing how many schools to apply to.
-Be sure to apply to schools in all 3 categories (“Reach,” “Match,” and “Safety”).
+Be sure to apply to schools in all 3 categories (“Reach,” “Match,” and “Safety”) and to select schools that you would really want to attend if/when accepted.

 1. Primary applications for some schools must be filed with the ADEA Dental Hygiene Centralized Application Service (DHCAS), which is a centralized application system.
+It asks you to include professional and volunteer experience and a personal statement.
 Once the application is complete, DHCAS forwards it to whichever schools the students has designated.
+The DHCAS application fee is about $95 for the first program and $45 for each additional program.
+For schools with rolling admission, submit your primary application as early as possible.

 2. Secondary applications, or supplementary forms are specific to individual schools; dental hygiene schools send these to applicants only after they have received the DHCAS application.
-Both frequently request additional information, essays, and letters of recommendation.
+Both frequently request additional information, essays, letters of recommendation, and/or fees.
 Some schools screen applicants before the applications or forms are sent out.
 However, secondary applications and supplementary forms differ in that the latter is not a formal application.

 Note: Most dental hygiene schools do not participate in DHCAS.
 Students interested in applying to other schools must complete each of their prospective schools’ individual applications.
 For these schools, the application process consist only of steps 2 and 3.